googleworkspace/google-chat-samples/python/auth-bot/README.md

-# Hangouts Chat authorization bot
+# Google Chat authorization bot

-This code sample creates a Hangouts Chat bot that requests additional authorizations from the user.
+This code sample creates a Google Chat bot that requests additional authorizations from the user.
 This bot retrieves the user's Google profile information from [People API](https://developers.google.com/people/), and is performing authorization against